deviator/sbin/README.md

 assert(bar.sbinSerialize.length == barSize);
 ```

+### Stable binary format across minor releases

+If you use sbin to serialize data to and from file, you will be interested
+to maintain stability in the binary serialization format, so that files saved
+with older versions of your softare can be opened in newer versions.
+Sbin has
+been using the same format since release 0.5.0, and will continue doing so at
+least until the major version number is bumped.
+It is therefore safe to allow
+dub to do minor version upgrades with a version specification like `~>0.8`,
+equivalent to ">=0.8.0 <1.0.0".

+If, in the future, changes to the format are made, then sbin will provide a
+variant of `sbinDeserialize` that supports the older format(s).
+This will be
+mentioned in the release notes.

+However, it will be up to the application programmer (you) to call the correct
+variant of `sbinDeserialize`.
+You are therefore advised to **save your files
+with a file header** from which you will always be able to derive the format
+version with which the succeeding bytes should be deserialized.

+(Of course the major version number *may* be bumped without changing the format.)

 ### Skipping fields

 If a field in a struct has the `@sbinSkip` attribute, the field will